 But the results speak for themselves.

 If you don’t believe us, there’s only one way to prove otherwise: Try all these ice creams and gelatos yourself.

 Want More of the Best Food and Adventures in Vancouver?

-If you’re looking for more to do in Vancouver than just eat ice cream, or at least some ways to burn off those calories, don’t miss these posts on non-touristy things to do in Vancouver and only-in-Vancouver food experiences:
+If you’re looking for more to do in Vancouver than just eat ice cream, or at least some ways to burn off those calories, don’t miss our other posts on things to do in the city.

 How the Taste Test Was Run

-Here’s how we tried to make the taste test to find the best ice cream or gelato in Vancouver as impartial and fair as possible:
+For this taste test to find the best ice cream or gelato in Vancouver, here’s how we tried to make it as impartial and fair as possible:

 Two servers, who didn’t participate in the taste test, brought our testers a small spoonful of each competitor one at a time.
 The order was random.
 Tasters only knew the ice creams by the order in which it was served (e.g. ice cream number 8).
 The tasters’ job was to rank the ice creams they tasted from first to worst.

 For each sample, tasters closed their eyes to not be biased by the ice cream’s color.
 After finishing the sample, they would open their eyes and write down their notes and comments.
 Tasters did not speak to each other during the tasting so as to not affect each other’s opinions.